andersfrank/DLTableView/README.md

 With DLTableView table view code can be written in a declarative fashion.
 It also solves the following problems associated with table views.
 - Conditionally hiding of cells and sections.
-- The mental burden of keeping data source index paths in synch with the delegate.
+- The mental burden of keeping data source index paths in sync with the delegate.

-It alse reduces the number of UITableViewCells needed to be created.
+It also reduces the number of UITableViewCells needed to be created.
 Often a page can be rendered with a few base cell classes.

 ## Example of usage